Improving Veterans’ Care

 A New Focus on Mental Health

 Understanding and expanding mental health care services for our veterans is a high priority.
-The wars in Iraq and Afghanistan have taken an extraordinary toll on the mental health of our combat veterans.
+The wars in Iraq and Afghanistan took an extraordinary toll on the mental health of our combat veterans.
 We must address the alarming suicide and addiction rates among our soldiers and veterans, and direct new resources to understand and treat Post-Traumatic Stress Disorder (PTSD).

 Putting Our Vets to Work

-I helped pass the bipartisan Veterans Opportunity to Work Act, which gave tax breaks to businesses that hire veterans.
+Jim helped pass the bipartisan Veterans Opportunity to Work Act, which gave tax breaks to businesses that hire veterans.
 We can do more to ensure the valuable skills veterans acquired in the military are utilized in their new civilian professional life.